informatica752/sanpetronio/sparql.md

 ## 🔎 Step 2: Looking at All Basilicas in ArCo

-Our initial query revealed a surprising gap: despite its immense historical significance, San Petronio's digital record in ArCo was incredibly bare.
-This raised a crucial question: was this data scarce across the entire knowledge graph?
+Our initial query revealed a surprising gap: despite its immense historical significance, [San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio)'s digital record in [ArCo](https://dati.cultura.gov.it/sparql)was incredibly bare.
+This raised a crucial question: was this data scarce across the entire [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph)?

-To answer this, we decided to investigate the general term "basilica" across the entire knowledge graph, extracting all connected properties to understand how this type of architecture is standardly categorized.
+To answer this, we decided to investigate the general term "[basilica](https://it.wikipedia.org/wiki/Basilica_(architettura_cristiana))" across the entire knowledge graph, extracting all connected properties to understand how this type of architecture is standardly categorized.

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>